French Horn – Natural Horn

 Since 2015 living in Langenbruck, BL, Switzerland.

-Currently I am on virtual world tour as a soloist and conductor with the Royal Langenbruck Philharmonic Orchestra and with the “SchreckHornTrio” 😉
+Currently I am on virtual world tour as a soloist and conductor with the Royal Langenbruck Philharmonic Orchestra (see Video below) and with the “SchreckHornTrio” 😉

 Chandra Rolf Mäder plays his Corona Cadence of the 3rd Mozart Concerto